 Head counts must be conducted regularly throughout the duration of the excursion.
-Children will carry identification on excursions that clearly states the name of the service and the contact phone number.
 An educator must inspect all public toilets before allowing children to use them.
 An educator and at least one other child must accompany any child when using a public toilet.